35 of the Coolest French Fashion Brands Every Girl Should Know

 Style Notes: What more can we say?
 Chanel is the Paris megalith that has, over the years via both Coco Chanel and Karl Lagerfeld, cemented some of the most important parts of any woman's wardrobe.

-Style Notes: Dior has just undergone a massive shake-up thanks to former Valentino designer Maria Grazia Chiuri taking over the reins—we're already enjoying seeing her feminine and delicate style echoing through the brand.
+Style Notes: Since former Valentino designer Maria Grazia Chiuri took over the reins many women (celebs included) have enjoyed seeing her feminine and delicate style echoing through the brand.

 What to Buy: Everyone knows about the pearl-earring phenomenon, but there's a new raft of bling on the Dior site, and we like it.
 Although if you're partial to a pearl, you can still invest in a pair.